Greater Nashville

 Our Chapter Board of Directors:

-- President: Kelly McMullen
+- President: Taylor Moloney

-Taylor Moloney - President Elect: Nicole Flynn
+- President Elect: Nicole Flynn

-Taylor Moloney - Secretary: Lindsay Ricotta
+- Secretary: Lindsay Ricotta

-- Treasurer: Rebecca Schneider
+- Treasurer: Sophia Glanton

-Sophia Glanton - Parliamentarian: Claire Webb
+- Parliamentarian: Claire Webb

 - Vice President Communications: Julie Faye Dreyfus

-Stephanie Newton - Vice President Membership: Kathryn Lilly
+- Vice President Membership: Rachel Miller

-Rachel Miller - Vice President Philanthropy: Rupa Grummon
+- Vice President Philanthropy: Rupa Grummon

-Wendy Tolmack - Vice President New Members: Katey Preston
+- Vice President New Members: Katey Preston

-- Vice President Ticktockers: Carrie Altman
+- Vice President Ticktockers: Deborah Moss

-- A six year curriculum ensuring age-appropriate and relevant programming.
+- A six year curriculum ensuring age-appropriate and relevant programming

 -

-Grade-level meetings run by the Ticktockers – daughters.
+Grade-level meetings run by the Ticktockers (daughters)

 -

-Philanthropy projects developed and facilitated by grade-levels.
+Philanthropy projects developed and facilitated by grade level

 -